maxwellabgit/maxwellabgit/README.md

 - My name is Maxwell Bucholz.
 This is where I keep some working examples of different data science tools and methods.

 <details>
-    <summary>Currently open for hire, something fitting a Data Analyst/Engineer with 1-2 years professional experience.</summary>
+    <summary> - Currently open for hire, something fitting a Data Analyst/Engineer with 1-2 years professional experience.</summary>

-1-2 years professional experience + Bachelors
+- 1-2 years professional experience + Bachelors
-Looking for a Hybrid position, great with Python
+- Looking for a Hybrid position, great with Python

 <details>
     <summary>As a Data Engineer at Booz Allen Hamilton (Sep 2022 - Present):</summary>